Outbreak Reporting Requirements for Facilities and Programs

 Who is required to report?

 The person in charge of any residential or day program, service or facility licensed or operated by any agency of the Commonwealth, school, or summer camp is required to report.
 This includes child care facilities, assisted living facilities, correctional or other detention facilities, mental health programs, and other group settings where outbreaks of illness might occur.
-Facilities licensed by the health department (hospitals and nursing homes) as well as physicians and directors of laboratories have always been required to report diseases and outbreaks to the health department.

 What diseases should be reported?